 Earthquakes are common in the region, though the timing and severity of earthquakes are unpredictable.
-Earthquakes may severely impact Airport operations and may disable communication capabilities at the Airport.
+Earthquakes may severely impact Airport operations, and may disable communication capabilities at the Airport.
 Large earthquakes may have significant impact on the community and off Airport support units.
 All of the access roads and bridges in the immediate area are vulnerable to earthquakes, and no actions can be taken to prevent damage to them.
 Some disasters may result in damage to supply routes, including bridges.
 The IC in cooperation with local jurisdictions will utilize all available resources including those listed in Section 25, 27 & 31 to provide for a means to transport resources around damaged infrastructures.
 This may include the use of power boats and/or ATV'S to move supplies around damaged infrastructure.

 Infrastructure supporting communication procedures outlined in this AEP may be impacted by an earthquake and rendered inoperable.
-The worst-case scenario is an earthquake that eliminates all facilities and infrastructure at the Airport and community.
+The worst case scenario is an earthquake that eliminates all facilities and infrastructure at the Airport and community.
 Airport utilities that provide alternative power can be found in Section 21.0.

-The Fairbanks Airport Police & Fire will respond to all-natural disasters on the airport.
+The Fairbanks Airport Police & Fire will respond to all natural disasters on the airport.
 Facility evacuation or shelter - in - place procedures will be implemented by the IC or his / her designee.
 Facilities will not be deemed appropriate for shelter in place or reoccupancy after evacuation until the facilities have been inspected by Facilities and Field Maintenance, Airport Engineering and Environmental, or their designee's in accordance with the earthquake response guidelines in this section.
 The overall airport response to earthquake emergencies includes inspecting the airport for hazards and damage in accordance with the procedures and training outlined in the ACM.

-E EARTHQUAKE RESPONSE GUIDELINE 0 Follow FAA procedures and guidelines, including notification to Domestic Events Network (DEN) as needed.
-Notify Airport Communications Center of Status of tower after event.
-ATCT 0 0 0 0 Inform Airport Police & Fire of any pertinent information regarding earthquake event.
-Inform Field Operations Officer.
-Inform On Duty Field Maintenance supervisor.
-Notify Airport management; include engineering and environmental departments.
-Track 911 and emergency service requests for Command to prioritize before responding. (anticipating multiple calls) Maintain records/logs of emergency activity.
-Communications Center Perform situation size up.
-Establish Command.
-Determine & communicate tactical priorities and tasks Safety of Airport personnel and traveling public Safety of Airport property and equipment Prioritize response Request needed resources through Communication Center - be specific as possible.
-Determine if incident is of scale and/or impact to request Airport EOC activation.
-Assign Officer to liaison and be communication link with EOC.
-Create a unified command as appropriate.
-Direct closure of the airport or portions thereof if conditions so dictate.
-IC
+E/ EARTHQUAKE RESPONSE GUIDELINE 0 Follow FAA procedures and guidelines, including ATCT notification to Domestic Events Network (DEN) as needed.
+0 Notify Airport Communications Center of Status of tower after event.
+0 Notify Airport Police & Fire of any pertinent Airport information regarding earthquake event.
+Communications 0 Notify Airport Operations Officer.
+Center 0 Notify On Duty Field Maintenance supervisor.
+0 Notify Airport management; include engineering and environmental departments.
+0 Track 911 and emergency service requests for Command to prioritize before responding. (anticipating multiple calls) 0 Maintain records/logs of emergency activity.
+0 Perform situation size up.
+IC 0 Establish Command.
+0 Determine & communicate tactical priorities and tasks 0 Safety of Airport personnel and traveling public 0 Safety of Airport property and equipment 0 Prioritize response 0 Request needed resources through the Airport Communications Center - be specific as possible.
+0 Determine if incident is of scale and/or impact to request Airport EOC activation.
+0 Assign Officer to liaison and be communication link with EOC.
+0 Create a unified command as appropriate.
+0 Direct closure of the airport or portions thereof if conditions so dictate.